ewaldmire/ascender/docs/docsite/rst/administration/troubleshooting.rst

     pair: troubleshooting; EC2 VPC instances

-By default, climber only shows instances in a VPC that have an Elastic IP (EIP) associated with them.
+By default, ascender only shows instances in a VPC that have an Elastic IP (EIP) associated with them.
 To see all of your VPC instances, perform the following steps:

-1. In the climber interface, select your inventory.
+1. In the ascender interface, select your inventory.
 2. Click on the group that has the Source set to AWS, and click on the Source tab.
 3. In the ``Source Variables`` box, enter: